Chao8219/coding-learning/docs/git.rst

 The software **git** is commonly seen in Linux or Mac OS Terminal.
 Although you might be able to use it in Windows prompt, Chao does not believe the prompt is very user friendly.
 And of course, since the names are similar, you may think **git** could only submit codes to **GitHub**, but it is not true.
 The thing is, you can use **git** to push your code to your local server.
-It is useful because we can use **git** to control the version, just like what we did in Google Drive before:
+It is useful because we can use **git** to control versions, just like what we did in Google Drive before:
 ::

     TermPaper_v1.pdf